seyesij/Angular-4/README.md

-# Angular-4 Demo
+Angular-4 Demo
 Angular is one of the most popular javascript frameworks for creating web apps.

-## Getting started
+Getting started

-`npm install –g @angular/cli` - Installs Angular 4 globally
+npm install –g @angular/cli - Install the Angular CLI globally

+ng new <new project> - Create a new project

+cd <new project>

-`ng serve` - Starts the app.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+ng serve - Start the app.
+Navigate to http://localhost:4200/

-## Building the project
+Building the project